LuizOt31/PrimeiroProjeto/README.md

-This is my first project with front-end
+This is my first project with front-end, only to understand more about flexbox.